-Seong-Hyeon (Sung) Kim joined Fuller as assistant professor of psychology in 2009, bringing to the School of Psychology his passion for statistics, psychometrics, and Asian American psychology, as well as a background in counseling psychology.
+Seong-Hyeon (Sung) Kim joined Fuller as assistant professor of psychology in 2009, bringing to the School of Psychology his passion for psychological assessment and advanced statistics and psychometrics such as topic modeling and structural equation modeling.
 Dr. Kim has provided statistical consulting and data analysis services to several research projects, using his knowledge of advanced statistics to aid studies whose data proved incompatible with traditional methods.

 - PG850: GLM (Generalized Linear Models): Regression

 Statistics, psychometrics, Asian American psychology, multiculturalism, use of self in psychotherapy, psychotherapy outcome research, counseling psychology